Want to save money? Contact us for a free second opinion on your UXO risk assessments

 It is worth noting that an incident was recorded on a construction site at the former Normanton Quarry, where a banks-man was killed when discarded non-military detonators were accidentally struck by an excavator.

 It is still common for people to retain memento to remind them of life's experiences.
 When these items are explosive ordnance, they will continue to pose a hazard to the keeper and those nearby.
 These items can be found anywhere, they are sometimes dumped illegally and have been discovered when clearing the houses of deceased people.
-These links are to news reports on the discovery of live WW1 ordnance in Somerset and a dry stone wall in Devon; the photo shows a WW2 German 10.5mm anti-aircraft round being used as a doorstop, that was discovered in the UK.
+These links are to news reports on the discovery of live WW1 ordnance in Somerset and a dry stone wall in Devon; the photo shows a WW2 German 10.5mm anti-aircraft round that was used as a doorstop in the UK and WW1 German ordnance has been found in Norfolk.

 The recent rise the popularity of magnet fishing in watercourses has meant that it has become more common for UXO to be discovered by the unwary.
 The risk that these items continue to pose should not be underestimated.
 This link is to a news report in Leicestershire, following the discovery of a grenade.